 The good news is, it doesn’t have to be!

-Your personal core values are the answer to the all important question of “who am I?” because they are the core of who you are.
+If you have been looking for how to find yourself, then your values are the answer.
+Your personal core values answer the all important question of “who am I?” because they are the core of who you are.

 Finding your top personal core values is also the first and most important part of the Superpower System.

 This definitive guide will tell you what personal values are, the importance of values, and everything you need to know to find your core values.

 A broad personal values definition is, “what one considers important or worth seeking.”

 More specifically, your personal core values are the select values that you hold most dear in the world.
 They are your core beliefs about what is important.
 These personal values make up the heart of who you are and what is important in your life.

 Additionally, your personal core values are what you care about most in the world.
 It is important to understand that they are not the things others think you should care about most.

 There are lots of personal values examples.
 My 5 most important values are family, wisdom, effectiveness, authenticity, and freedom.

 Your most important personal values might be love, financial security, knowledge, creativity, or so many other things.